ale-bena/Face-Blurring-Unet-Thesis/README.md

 ┃ ┃ ┣ 00001.jpg
 ┃ ┃ ┣ ...
 ```
-The dataset is organized in three different type of folders: training, validation and testing.
-The dataset has a total number of 13000 images which are splitted 80% for training, 20% for validation and the remaining 10% is dedicated to testing.
-The 80% of the images of the dataset comes from the VVGFace2 (256x256 version) LINK!!!, this has been done to be coherent to an inspiring research, XimSwap(BIB).
-These images have a high quality, the face is frontal, visible and has a big dimension(???).
+The dataset is organized in two different types of folders: training and validation.
+The total number of images of the dataset is 12000 and they are then divided 80% for training(9600), and 20% for validation.
-For simplicity reasons all the images contain only one face, so the model might not work well when multiple faces are present in the input image.
-For each step there are 3 folders: one with the original images, one with the blurred faces and one with the face masks for the metrics.

-Comment on dataset:
-The fact that the major part of the images are frontal and the faces are quite big can lead to overfitting and especially when using an image-to-image learning technique, if the model blurs always near the center part of the image it might blur that region even when the face appears on the side.
-It also might misunderstand objects in the central region with faces and blur them.
+FIRST: the images come from a cropped verison(256x256) of the VGGFace2 dataset found on kaggle:
+This has been done to be coherent to an inspiring research which used the VGGFace2 dataset, XimSwap[].
+The images in the dataset ocntain mostly one face and are for the major part frontal face images where the image usually big.
+SECOND: handmade dataset...
+To produce the structure above the images have been divided into train and val folder and then with the help of a face detector blurring has been performed on them to generate train_blur and val_blur.
+Two different have been used:
+-Blazeface Lite (only inference) --> github repo link:
+-Mediapipe official implementation
+Both implementation seem to perform weel but they still miss some faces, especially on images where the face is too big, when it is only half face or when there are multiple faces and some of them are small or low resolution.
+That said the mediapipe implementation has been chosen since it is an official implementation, even if the blocks of the architecture should be very similar between the two models.

 [Back to top](#table-of-contents)